calebdre/calebdre.github.io/_posts/2015-11-27-machine-learning-tour.md

 plt.imshow(digits.images[-1], cmap=plt.cm.gray_r, interpolation="nearest")
 plt.show()
 {% endhighlight %}
-We now use pass the last coordinates that we had to the classifier's `predict` method and print it out in order to test whether or not the algorithm worked.
+We now use pass the last coordinates that we had to the classifier's `predict` function and print it out in order to test whether or not the algorithm worked.
 The last two lines use matplotlib to show us and image of what the last coordinates had in order for us to look at it and find out if the number was what the algorithm said it was.
 Here's the result: